rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

-# TeleChannels - Telegram Channel Access Platform
+# Onetapay - Telegram Channel Access Platform

 ## Overview

-TeleChannels is a full-stack subscription-based web application that provides recurring access to premium Telegram channels.
+Onetapay is a full-stack subscription-based web application that provides recurring access to premium Telegram channels.
 The platform handles subscription billing with autopay through Razorpay, manages user authentication, and provides admin tools for subscription management and analytics.

 ## System Architecture